ytmytm/plus4-tcbm2sd/README.md

 ### Edge connector

 This cartridge has a passthrough connector.
-All 50 pins are connected, even three normally unused ones.
+All 50 pins are connected, even the three normally unused ones.
 You can solder a 50-pin edge connector.

 If it's a right-angle one then the next cartridge is positioned normally with label on the top.

-If it's a straight one, then the next cartridge label must point towards computer (so that you see it).
+If it's a straight one, then the next cartridge label must point towards computer (so that you can see it).

 Thanks to the improved PLA equations only 8 actually used I/O addresses are used at a time.